 Submission Phase: Graphic designers create posters for the exhibition where they illustrate a global problem of the 21st century.
 Graphic designer information that is of relevance to the organising committee includes the graphic designer's name and their affiliation, i.e. the organization they work for.
 A poster has a title and is assigned an identification number, and it may be created by several graphic designers.
 However, each individual graphic designer is allowed to (help) create only one poster for this exhibition, and no more.
 In the case of groups of graphic designers creating a poster, we distinguish between the main designer and the co-designers.
-In case of a single graphic designer is the point of contact, so his/her email address should be available to the organising committee.
+In case of a single graphic designer, he/she is considered to be the main designer of the poster.
+In any case, the main designer is the point of contact, so his/her email address should be available to the organising committee.